karaagro/cadi-ai/README.md

 ## Introduction

 CADI AI - *Cashew Disease Identification with Artificial Intelligence* - is a demo-application that uses the technology Artificial Intelligence (AI).
 It looks at drone images of cashew trees and informs the user whether the Cashew tree suffers from:
- - pest infection,
+ - pest infection - insect/pest stress factors represent the damage to crops by insects or pests
- - disease or
+ - disease - diseased factors represent attacks on crops by microorganisms
- - abiotic stress.
+ - abiotic stress - abiotic stress factors represent stress factors caused by non-living factors, e.g. environmental factors like weather or soil conditions or the lack of mineral nutrients to the crop.

 [KaraAgro AI](https://www.karaagro.com/) developed CADI AI for the initiatives “Market-Oriented Value Chains for Jobs & Growth in the ECOWAS Region (MOVE/Comcashew)” and [FAIR Forward - Artificial Intelligence for All](https://toolkit-digitalisierung.de/en/fair-forward/).
 Both initiatives are implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).